KosinskiLab/mosaic/README.md

 **See it work:** The [IAV tutorial](https://kosinskilab.github.io/mosaic/tutorial/workflows/iav.html) walks through a real analysis start to finish.
 About 30 minutes hands-on.

 Need to prep for MD?
 Export Martini-compatible coarse-grained systems with positioned proteins.
-Run HMFF to refine membrane shapes using both your experimental density and physics.
+Run HMFF to simulate biomembranes using both your experimental density and physics.
 Send the result straight to GROMACS.

 <p align="center">
   <img src="docs/_static/tutorial/mosaic_overview.png" alt="Mosaic GUI Interface">